Updated 17th February 2023

 Tanjong Beach Club

-You guys know I looove a good beach club (my favourite Bali ones are here).
+You guys know I looove a good beach club (click through to read about the best Bali beach clubs) ones are here).
 So I was pretty keen to try one in Singapore.
 Compared to Bali, the vibe of Tanjong Beach Club is certainly different, but so is Singapore as a whole.
 The whole beach club thing doesn’t represent as good value as those in Bali either (pay for entry, pay for towels, pay for food etc) but it was still a fantastic spot to spend an evening.

 We watched the sunset over Tanjong Beach while sitting in the pool drinking sangria and eating the most amazing truffle fries.
 The busiest shipping lane in the world was right in front of us, slightly obscured by palm trees and fairy lights.
 I can’t think of anywhere else in the world you’d experience a view like that.